MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT FRASERS PROPERTY (UK) LTD

 About Frasers Property (UK) Limited

 Frasers Property UK is a Business Unit within Frasers Property Limited, a Singapore-based multi-national Group that owns, develops and manages a diverse and integrated property portfolio.
-FPUK has a focus on the development of residential and commercial properties and owns and manages commercial and residential assets across the United Kingdom.
+FPUK owns and manages commercial, residential and industrial and logistic assets across the United Kingdom.

 The FPUK financial year ends on September 30th.